lethain/staff-eng/src/markdown/guides/work-on-what-matters.md

 ## Stop preening

 Where "snacking" is the broad category of doing easy and low-impact work, there's a particularly seductive subset of snacking that I call "preening."
 Preening is doing low-impact, high-visibility work.
-Many companies conflate high-visibility and high-impact so strongly that they can't distinguish between preening and impact, which is why it's not uncommon to see some companies' senior-most engineers spend the majority of their time doing work of dubious value, but that is frequently recognized in company meetings.
+Many companies conflate high-visibility and high-impact so strongly that they can't distinguish between preening and impact, which is why it's not uncommon to see some companies' senior-most engineers spend the majority of their time doing work that's of dubious value, but that is frequently recognized in company meetings.

 If you're taking a short-term look at [career growth](https://yenkel.dev/posts/how-to-achieve-career-growth-opportunities-skills-sponsors), then optimizing for your current organization's pathologies in evaluating impact is the optimal path: go forth and preen gloriously.
 However, if you're thinking about developing yourself to succeed as your [current role grows in complexity](https://lethain.com/growing-with-your-company/) or across multiple organizations, then it's far more important to strike a balance between valued work and self-growth.

 This is also an important factor to consider when choosing a company to work at!
 Dig into what a company values and ensure it aligns with your intended personal growth.
-If a company's leadership consists entirely of folks who focus their energy on performant urgency or acts of fealty, don't be surprised when your success in the company depends on those activities.
+If a company's leadership consists entirely of folks who focus their energy on performative urgency or acts of fealty, don't be surprised when your success in the company depends on those activities.

 Worse, to be a successful preener requires near invulnerability to criticism of your actual impact, and your true work _will_ suffer if your energy is diverted to preening.
 Typically this means you need to be a vanity hire of a senior leader or to present yourself in the way a company believes leaders look and act.
 If that isn't you, then your attempt to exchange your good judgment for company success will end up failing anyway: you'll get held accountable for the lack of true impact where others who match the company's expectation of how a leader appears will somehow slip upward.